pingcap/dumpling/CONTRIBUTING.md

 - Make sure your commit messages are in the proper format (see below).
 - Push your changes to a topic branch in your fork of the repository.
 - Submit a pull request.
-- Your PR must receive LGTMs from one maintainer.
+- Your PR must receive an LGTM from one maintainer.

 Thanks for your contributions!